CalebHarris29/amazon-ftr-15/README.md

    npm run dev
    ```
 2. **Connect the UI:**
-   * When the React app opens in your browser, look for the **Connection Settings** card.
+   * When the React app opens in your browser, configure it to point to your new FastAPI backend (e.g. `127.0.0.1:8000` or the respective Linux machine IP).
-   * Type in the Web Socket URL of your Linux Machine (Example: `ws://10.26.97.120:9090`).
-   * *Note: The React app will dynamically extract the IP address strictly from this WebSocket URL and use it to blast the backend HTTP joystick commands automatically.*

 3. **Drive the Robot:**
-   Press and hold the blue Cartesian D-Pad axes.
-The system will mathematically stream vectors directly to `/twist_controller/commands` at 20-Hertz!
+   Leverage the updated UI controls to teleport precise kinematics natively over the high-speed Kortex API!